RAF Coastal Command during World War II: Versus the Condors

 Coastal Command was assigned to the mission of defending convoys from aerial assault also.
 It lacked the proper training, tactics and suitable aircraft to pose a serious threat to Luftwaffe operations until the beginning of 1942.
 The Luftwaffe had also neglected naval aviation.
 Its only suitable weapon for use in the battle of the Atlantic was the Focke-Wulf Fw 200 Condor.
 The Fw 200s began attacks in July 1940 from airfields in occupied France.
-At the time, Coastal Command had only 60 Avro Ansons, Armstrong Whitworth Whitleys, Short Sunderlands, and Lockheed Hudsons, all too slow and lightly armed to intercept the Fw 200.
+At the time, Coastal Command had only 60 Avro Ansons, Armstrong Whitworth Whitleys, Short Sunderlands, and Lockheed Hudsons, all too slow and most too lightly armed to intercept the Fw 200.
 Most were also short-range.
 The Sunderland had the firepower and endurance, but was too slow to catch the Condor.
-Only one or two aircraft were sent to cover convoys as they approached Britain as a result air-to-air combat was rare.
+Only one or two aircraft were sent to cover convoys as they approached Britain, as a result air-to-air combat was rare.
 Only five recorded actions took place.
 The results were two RAF aircraft destroyed (one Hudson and one Whitley) for two Luftwaffe Condors destroyed and one damaged.
 Between August 1940 and February 1941, Fw 200s sank 85 vessels for a claimed total of 363,000 Grt.

 The entry of the Beaufighter meant Coastal Command had an aircraft capable of dealing with the Condors.
 Armed with four 20mm cannons in its nose and being 160 km/h (100 mph) faster than the Fw 200, it proved to be potent.
 On 6 April 1941 a Beaufighter shot down a Fw 200.
 Two more Fw 200s were damaged in 1942 by the Beaufighters and five were shot down in 1943 despite Condors making an effort to stay away from Beaufighter-escorted convoys.
 This became impossible as the numbers of the RAF aircraft rose.
 In December 1943, de Havilland Mosquitos were used en masse in the Bay of Biscay, making Condor operations "suicidal".